 - 1. Following the ready for play and until the snap, no player on defense may encroach, touch the ball, nor may any player contact opponents or in any other way interfere with them.
 This includes standing in the neutral zone to give defensive signals or shifting through the zone.
 After the snapper has placed his/her hands on the ball, it is encroachment for any player to break the scrimmage line plane, except for the snapper's right to be over the ball.
-A player initially lined up within 1 yard of the line of scrimmage, can shift to a position clearly more than 1 yard behind the line of scrimmage and then go in motion.
 Penalty: Dead Ball Foul, Encroachment, 5 yards from the previous spot. - 2.
 The snapper, after assuming position for the snap and adjusting the ball, may neither move nor change the position of the ball in a manner simulating the beginning of a play until it is snapped.
-An infraction of this provision may be penalized, whether or not the ball is snapped, and the penalty for any resultant encroachment or contact foul by an opponent shall be canceled.
+An infraction of this provision may be penalized, whether or not the ball is snapped, and the penalty for any resultant encroachment or contact foul by an opponent shall be cancelled.